maykinmedia/consumerjs/doc/abstract-consumer.md

 <a name="AbstractConsumer+parseList"></a>

 ### *abstractConsumer.parseList(array) ⇒ <code>Array.&lt;AbstractConsumerObject&gt;</code>*
-Parses anonymous objects to a list of AbstractConsumerObjects Gets called when result JSON.parse is an array
+Parses anonymous objects to a list of AbstractConsumerObjects.
+Gets called when result JSON.parse is an array.

 **Kind**: instance method of <code>[AbstractConsumer](#AbstractConsumer)</code>